-About a year and a half after launching the concept, Target announced it would rebrand the stores from “TargetExpress” to “Target”.
+Shortly after launching the concept, Target announced it would rebrand the stores from “TargetExpress” to “Target”.
 The decision fosters an omnichannel experience and eliminates the potential for brand confusion.
 Omnichannel strategies are important in today’s marketplace.
-Keep the look of your stores, website and social media platforms the same to strengthen your brand and give consumers a consistent experience.
+Keep the look of your stores, website, and social media platforms the same to strengthen your brand and give consumers a consistent experience.

 Explore Epson retail solutions to help support rich, streamlined customer experiences.